Protections For Donor-conceived Persons And Families

-The bill creates the "Donor-conceived Persons and Families of Donor-conceived Persons Protection Act" (act).
+The act creates the "Donor-conceived Persons and Families of Donor-conceived Persons Protection Act" (act).

 The act defines the following terms, among others:

 - "Assisted reproduction" means a method of causing pregnancy other than sexual intercourse;

 - "Donor" means an individual who produces eggs or sperm collected by a gamete agency, gamete bank, or fertility clinic (ART agency) for use in assisted reproduction;

 - "Donor-conceived person" (DCP) means an individual of any age who was born as a result of assisted reproduction;